borilla/cpc-netwalk/README.md

 actual fact, it turns out to be much easier in terms of calculations if we allocate space for 16 exit combinations (ie include tiles representing cells that have no exits, even though they won't appear in the game) which turns out as `5120 bytes / 5Kb`.
-In actual fact, rather than wasting this space, we could use these extra tiles to hold other sprites, used elsewhere in the game
+In actual fact, rather than wasting this space, we can use these extra tiles to hold other sprites, used elsewhere in the game

 ![Tile sprites](./doc/sprites.gif)